What is locking in Teradata?

 What is a Write Lock?

 Write locks allow the lock’s owner to change data.
 All other users only read with a so-called “dirty read” because the data can be inconsistent.
-No new write or read locks are allowed as long as there is a write lock.
+No new write or read locks are allowed if there is a write lock.

 What is a Read Lock?

 Whenever a user holds a read lock on an object, no write locks or exclusive locks can be obtained by any other users.
-However, unlimited read locks (and access locks) can be held simultaneously by other users on the same object.
+However, other users can hold unlimited read locks (and access locks) simultaneously on the same object.

 What is an Access Lock?